BenjaminTowle/STAR/README.md

 ```
 pip install -r requirements.txt
 ```

+# Running the Experiments
+In this section I summarise the series of scripts that should be run to obtain the final STAR model for a given dataset.

 ## Training the Matching model
 To train the underlying Matching model used in the bootstrapping process, run `train.py`: